-Each year, staff around Eskaton promote heart health by observing Wear Red Day.
-Learn more at the American Heart Association.
+Each year, staff around Eskaton promote heart health by educating residents, team members and the community of heart healthy foods.
+Learn more about heart healthy foods at the American Heart Association.

 Cardiovascular disease has conditions that affect the structures or function of your heart.
 Learn about the most common conditions below.

 Heart and blood vessel disease (also called heart disease) includes numerous problems, many of which are related to a process called atherosclerosis.
 Atherosclerosis is a condition that develops when plaque builds up in the walls of the arteries.
 This buildup narrows the arteries, making it harder for blood to flow through.
 If a blood clot forms, it can block the blood flow.
 This can cause a heart attack or stroke.

 A heart attack occurs when the blood flow to a part of the heart is blocked by a blood clot.
 If this clot cuts off the blood flow completely, the part of the heart muscle supplied by that artery begins to die.
 Most people survive their first heart attack and return to their normal lives, enjoying many more years of productive activity.
 But experiencing a heart attack does mean that you need to make some changes.
 The medications and lifestyle changes that your doctor recommends may vary according to how badly your heart was damaged, and to what degree of heart disease caused the heart attack.

 An ischemic stroke (the most common type of stroke) occurs when a blood vessel that feeds the brain gets blocked, usually from a blood clot.
 When the blood supply to a part of the brain is cut off, some brain cells will begin to die.
 This can result in the loss of functions controlled by that part of the brain, such as walking or talking.